 Child Life Specialists provide emotional support before, during and after treatment through play and psychological preparation for medical procedures.
 Apply to our internship to help create positive hospital experiences for our patients.

 Our internship is an intensive, clinically based program which meets the child life certification requirements regarding clinical experience.
 Our full-time program is designed for senior and graduate level students from the fields of child life, child development, early childhood education or other related fields of study which include a strong child development emphasis.
-Individuals not affiliated with a university or college but who hold at least a bachelor’s degree in one of the above listed fields are also encouraged to apply.
-Selection of interns is based on previous experience working with children, completion and recommendation from a child life practicum program, completion of 10 Child Life related courses, interview and references.
+Individuals must be affiliated with a college or university in order to apply for our internship.
+Prior to the start date, an affiliation agreement must be established and signed by both Children's National Hospital and your university/institution.
+Selection of interns is based on previous experience working with children, completion and recommendation from a child life practicum program, successful completion of all child life coursework, interview and references.

 Upon being accepted to the program, all students must be cleared through a background investigation which is arranged and paid for by the hospital.
-Students must meet our Occupational Health requirements which include completion of our medical form by your private physician and up-to-date immunizations.
+Students must meet our Occupational Health requirements which includes the completion of our medical form by your private physician and up-to-date immunizations.